 “A person is legally accountable as principal for the behavior of another constituting a criminal offense if, with the intent to promote or facilitate the commission of the offense, he or she aids, abets, advises, or encourages the other person in planning or committing the offense.”
 1

-This doctrine is not a separate criminal offense and no one can be charged with counts of “complicity.”
+This doctrine is not a separate criminal offense and no one can be charged with counts of “complicity” or "being an accomplice."
 It is essentially a principle of law that allows prosecutors to treat those who were involved in a crime - no matter how small a role that they played - the same as the person who committed the crime.

 Complicity is charged as if the accomplice had committed the crime.
 There is no separate crime of complicity.
 Instead, if a prosecutor believes an individual is complicit by promoting or facilitating the commission of a crime, they may be charged with the underlying crime committed by another person.